neogcamp/mockBee/website/docs/installation.md

 # Installation

-Getting started with MockB is easy! 🏄‍♂️
+Getting started with mockBee is easy! 🏄‍♂️

 ## Scaffolding your Project